 Key Stages 3 and 4

 The Withington Curriculum is designed to suit the needs and abilities of our girls whilst also taking account of changes which take place nationally.
 We are not obliged to follow the National Curriculum but we do incorporate those elements which suit the abilities of our pupils.
 The Senior School selects on ability at age 11 and the curriculum is determined to a great extent by the academic profile and aspirations of our pupils.

-In Years 7-9, girls study a wide range of subjects.
+At Key Stage 3, girls study a very wide range of subjects.
 This is designed to provide them with a broad and balanced education and help them to discover their particular talents.

 Girls continue with a core of compulsory subjects at Key Stage 4 and also opt for a selection of GCSE subjects.
 The curriculum is slightly more specialised and more time is devoted to the subjects of their choice.
 Balance is still important and girls are encouraged to choose subjects from a range of areas.